 Find Out More about WebTitan Cloud for WiFi for your School or Library

 Now you can control the whole filtering operation easily from one centralized management portal.
-You can block access to certain categories of website with the click of a mouse, fine-tune your selections by using versatile keyword filters, and set different filtering parameters for different grades, so that each year can only access age-appropriate online content.
-WebTItan also offers excellent protection from malware and ransomware attacks.
+You can block access to certain categories of websites with the click of a mouse, fine-tune your selections by using versatile keyword filters, and set different filtering parameters for different grades so that each year can only access age-appropriate online content.
+The granular controls ensure content can be carefully blocked without overblocking and preventing valuable educational content from being accessed.
+WebTitan makes content filtering simple, requiring no technical skill to install, configure, and maintain the solution.
+WebTItan also provides excellent protection from phishing, malware, and ransomware attacks.

 US +1 813 200 9460